 7:15-8:15 New Beginners

 Performance opportunities: Students are encouraged to sing and play for each other at our recitals nights (typically the last class of the session) where friends and family are welcome to join us.
-We also entertain at public venues throughout the year.
-Last year's show included the Meow Luau at the Animal Shelter, the Cowboy Campfire, Aloha Campfire, the Ukulele Festival of Northern California and Holiday shows.
+We also entertain at multiple public venues throughout the year.
+Our past shows include the annual Meow Luau at the Animal Shelter, the Cowboy Campfire, Aloha Campfire, the Ukulele Festival of Northern California and Holiday shows.
 To participate, students must attend rehearsals and be currently enrolled in classes.

 Beginning Ukulele: You do not need any musical experience.
 This course is designed for students who have never played an instrument before.
 It is also a great refresher course for those who have some experience playing the ukulele.
 Students will be able to play 2- 3 songs by the end of the first lesson.
 Each time we meet, we will build on the previous lesson and add new skills, with chords, and new songs.
 (IMPORTANT!
 Registration closes after the first class meeting.
 If you can not make the first class, please sign up for the next session).